DreamMoonCai/KYukiReflection/docs-source/src/en/guide/quick-start.md

 - Windows 7 and above / macOS 10.14 and above / Linux distributions (Arch/Debian)

-- Android Studio 2021.1 and above
+- Android Studio 2024.1 and above

-- IntelliJ IDEA 2021.1 and above
+- IntelliJ IDEA 2024.2(The latest Android components are not supported at this time) and above

-- Kotlin 1.7.0 and above
+- Kotlin 2.0.0 and above

-- Android Gradle Plugin 7.0 and above
+- Android Gradle Plugin 8.5 and above

-- Gradle 7.0 and above
+- Gradle 8.8 and above

-- Java 11 and above

-- Java 17 and above (Since API `1.0.3`)
+- Java 21 and above

 ## Project Requirements